hbristow/distance-transform/README.md

 y,i = dt.compute(x, axes=(0,1)) # Compute across the (0,1) axes in the tensor
 ```

-You can also change the distance function, or paramters used:
+You can also change the distance function, or parameters used:

 ```python
 y,i = dt.compute(x, f=dt.L2(0.01)) # reduce the distance penalty